From square boxes to sloping roof lines to coke bottle shapes, car lines have evolved. Sometimes they just went way wrong.

 Just the forward edge (hinged) of the door being shaped it a big plus in my opinion.
 The sloping of the roof-line into the trunk is another smooth difference, and keep in mind this is just the coupe, not the fast back for the sports back, relatively speaking my Mustang is rather square compared to it siblings, the Mach I and Boss models.
 Compare the side window openings.
 The Dodge is very angular, the Mustang’s has a smoother flow.

-I could go on and on, we could talk about the 70’s Volares or the even move into the 80’s talk about the Ford Fairmonts or Chryslers K-Car (I can hear Bill now!!!) but let me hear from you.
+I could go on and on, we could talk about the 70’s Volares or the even move into the 80’s and talk about the Ford Fairmonts or Chryslers K-Car (I can hear Bill now!!!) but let me hear from you.
 What do you have to say about car lines, past or present?